 Too many Social Media Managers rely on their clients or colleagues not understanding their ‘dark art’ and often promise huge results on a shoestring budget.
 But social media has changed.
 Gone are the days where consumers would follow a brand for the novelty factor of a one-to-one conversation.
 Or read a piece of content just because it is available.
 Audiences are no longer hoodwinked by lazy brand engagement in today’s social media landscape.

-Here we debunk some social media myths still being peddled by too many in the marketing industry and confront the elephant in the room: you need to invest in social to get ahead.
+Here we debunk some social media myths still being peddled by too many in the marketing industry and confront the elephant in the room: you need to invest in social factors to get ahead.

 1) Facebook won’t increase your sales.